 Skip to main content

-options.plugins is used to load local plugin directories into the current query session.
-The SDK converts each local plugin into a --plugin-dir <path> startup argument; commands, agents, skills, and MCP servers included in the plugin are automatically discovered and available for the session.
+options.plugins is used to load local plugin directories into the current session.
+The SDK converts each local plugin into a --plugin-dir <path> startup argument; commands, agents, skills, and MCP servers contained in the plugin all take part in capability discovery for the session.

 Loading Local Plugins